calogica/calogica.com/_posts/2018-12-17-parsing-nested-json-snowflake.md

 ### Getting the Data

-For the examples below, we'll assume the following data, which we took straight from the [Snowflake support documentation](https://support.snowflake.net/s/article/json-data-parsing-in-snowflake).
+For the examples below, we'll assume the following data, which comes straight from the [Snowflake support documentation](https://support.snowflake.net/s/article/json-data-parsing-in-snowflake).

 ```json